New flicks with celebs in interfaith relationships and from interfaith backgrounds, plus their baby news!Go To Pop Culture

 What policies or practices does HBT institute pertaining to interfaith families?

 In the late 1990s, our congregation spent a year discussing the roles for members who arenâ€™t Jewish in order to clarify our expectations for participation in ritual and governance.
-We all agreed that we wanted to include all family members for celebrations like a bar/
+We all agreed that we wanted to include all family members for celebrations like a bar/bat mitzvah.
+The entire family stands together on the bimah for these occasions, and both parents give their child blessings, if they choose.

 Our goal is to make our congregation a haven and a home, a place where people feel welcome no matter what their background: interfaith, multi-racial, LGBT and other seekers.
 Our bottom line is that we hope each member is willing to learn and grow.